 But industry incumbents may not be paying close enough attention: Harbor Research notes that “‘protect legacy systems’ is the mantra” at big EHR firms.

-Meanwhile, nimble startups are joining forces with major players, including Phillips and IBM, to create blockchain-based enterprise healthcare management systems.
+Meanwhile, nimble startups join forces with major players, including Phillips and IBM, to create blockchain-based enterprise healthcare management systems.

 It’s all about collaboration